catplotlib/CVNotes/content/post/12.Noise Reduction/index.md

 ## Implementing Noise Reduction Techniques
 Let's jump into some code!
 We'll tackle noise reduction techniques for each type of noise.
 We'll use OpenCV and Matplotlib for this.

-First off, let's install the required packages if you haven't already:
+First off, let's install the required packages if we haven't already:

 ```bash
 pip install opencv-python matplotlib numpy